turingschool/front-end-curriculum/lessons/module-2/project-configuration-npm-webpack-eslint-gitignore.md

       }
     }
     ```
-4. In the `scripts` object of the `package.json` file in your repo, add this key-value pair:
+3. In the `scripts` object of the `package.json` file in your repo, add this key-value pair:
     ```
     "eslint": "./node_modules/eslint/bin/eslint.js ./lib/*.js"
     ```

-### Running ESLint

-In the terminal, run `npm run eslint`.
+4. In the terminal, run `npm run eslint`

-It will output a list of all errors and warnings to be corrected in the code, including the file and line in which the errors are found.
+  - It will output a list of all errors and warnings to be corrected in the code, including the file and line in which the errors are found.

-In your terminal, navigate to your gametime directory and enter `npm run eslint`.

 ### Learn More
 [Linting Rules](https://eslint.org/docs/rules/)